microsoft/bedrock/docs/rings.md

 ## Creating a new Ring

-Now that we have our default `master` ring live on our cluster, we'll look at adding another ring, `stage` onto our cluster.
+Now that we have our default `master` ring live on our cluster, we'll look at adding another ring, `stage`, onto our cluster.

 First, let's go back to our application repository and checkout the `master` branch.
-Our `master` branch is the source of truth of what rings should exist for a project as the lifecycle pipeline is set to trigger off only `master` and reads the values of `rings` from `bedrock.yaml` in that branch.
+Our `master` branch is the source of truth of what rings will exist for a project as the lifecycle pipeline is set to trigger off only the `master` branch and reads the values of `rings` from `bedrock.yaml` in that branch.

 In this sample, our application is in the `fabrikam2019` directory.
 ```sh